- Home

 Regulation 86 – Notification to parents of incident, injury, trauma and illness

-Regulation 160 – Child enrolment records to be kept by approved provider and family day care educator
+Regulation 160 – Child enrolment records to be kept by an approved provider

 Regulation 161 – Authorisations to be kept in enrolment record